 In the latter part of the 90s I began seeking new sources for developing critiques of economic aspects of contemporary society.
 This began with the need to take the cultural dimensions of economic phenomena more seriously (Culture and Economy after the Cultural Turn, edited with L.J.Ray, Sage, 1999) and led to an interest in Pierre Bourdieu's analysis of economic and cultural capital and the reproduction of inequalities.
 I developed this last theme in my book The Moral Significance of Class (Cambridge University Press, 2005).
 This analyses the ethical aspects of people's experience of class inequalities - how it affects not only people's material wealth and opportunities but how people value one another and themselves, and hence their self-respect.
 It seeks to explain why it is common for people to be 'in denial' about class despite its continuing influence on their life chances.
 It uses not only social theory but ideas from moral philosophy to reinterpret empirical studies of how class is lived.
 It might have been subtitled 'Bourdieu with the ethics put back in'.

-The search for standpoints from which critiques of contemporary social and economic arrangements can be made has thus led me to take an interest in ethics and moralityin everyday life.
+The search for standpoints from which critiques of contemporary social and economic arrangements can be made has thus led me to take an interest in ethics and morality in everyday life.
 A major focus has been on the relationship between 'moral economy' and political economy.
 The former is concerned with the moral or ethical influences on, and legitimations of, contemporary economic practices and forms of organisation, and how economic pressures influence ethical sentiments and norms.
 The objects of this assessment can range from families, capitalist and other organizations, up through the welfare state to the international division of labour i.e. a big subject!
 An ESRC research fellowship in 2004-5 (Res-000-27-044) gave me the opportunity to research these matters in much more depth.
-Arising from this, I have recently published Why Things Matter to People: Social Science, Values and Ethical Life (2011, Cambridge University Press), which explores social science's difficulties in acknowledging and understanding people's evaluative or normative orientation to their social worlds - or in simple terms, why anything matters to them.
+Arising from this, I published Why Things Matter to People: Social Science, Values and Ethical Life (2011, Cambridge University Press), which explores social science's difficulties in acknowledging and understanding people's evaluative or normative orientation to their social worlds - or in simple terms, why anything matters to them.
 It attributes these problems to the common modernist belief that values are purely subjective, or merely conventional, and beyond the scope of reason.
-This gives much social research an alienated and alienating character, in that by evading the issue of people's well-being it fails to grasp why people care about anything.
+This gives much social research an alienated and alienating character, that cannot grasp why people care about anything.
 It includes chapters on the weakening of 'critique' in social science, what social science can learn from ethical theories, on dignity in everyday life, on the capabilities approach to conceptions of human flourishing, and the limits on normative thinking in social science.
 It tries to bring together social scientific and ethical thinking through accessible, everyday examples.

 I'm involved in the Cultural Political Economy Research Cluster, and the Language, Ideology and Politics group run by the Linguistics Department.